nareshmaharaj-consultant/kubernetes_rbac_real_example/README.md

 }
 ```

 Great!
-Now we have achieved the exact level of role-based access control needed to limit access exclusively to services and configmaps within the random-numbers namespace.
+Now we have achieved the exact level of role-based access control needed to limit access exclusively to `services` and `configmaps` within the `random-numbers` namespace.

-Next, create a ConfigMap to store the min, max, and table size values for our random number generator.
+Next, create a `ConfigMap` to store the `min`, `max`, and `table -size` values for our random number generator.
 These values will be used by the client pod to generate the random number table.

 ```bash
 kubectl create configmap random-number-config --from-literal=min=1 --from-literal=max=100 --from-literal=table-size=10 -n random-numbers